jaredhazlett/mapping_lats/README.md

 Welcome to mapping_lats.
 This repository demonstrates the use of python, pandas, geopandas, and data from the census bureau and kaggle to understand where we're likely to see Chipotle restaurants.
 This demonstration focuses on California counties, their variations in housing prices, and the preponderance of Chipotles in those counties.
 Below is a high level run through on how to perform this task.
 Look to the jupyter notebook for further details.

-Step 1. - Look for our datasets.
+Step 1. - Download our datasets.
 In our case, we're interested in understanding where we'll find Chipotles in California.
 1. Kaggle Dataset on Chipotle Locations: https://www.kaggle.com/jeffreybraun/chipotle-locations Thanks to Jeffrey Braun for posting this data on kaggle!